Overtime for Salaried Employees

 Not many people have an issue with working long hours as long as their paycheck reflects all of the work that they are performing.
 After working for over 40 hours a week, the overtime pay is usually a welcome benefit.
 But, not all workers qualify for overtime pay.
 It’s worthwhile to know when overtime for salaried employees is required.
 Whether you should receive overtime pay for hours worked over 40 in a workweek depends upon whether you are “exempt” under the FLSA (Fair Labor Standards Act) (not entitled to overtime) or “non-exempt” under the FLSA (entitled to overtime).
 It is important to know that many employers misclassify employees as “exempt” and pay them a salary with no overtime pay, but whether an employer is properly classified often results in litigation.

-If you have specific questions about overtime for salaried employees, you should consider consulting a Columbus Wages & Overtime Attorney.
+If you have specific questions about overtime for salaried employees, you should consider consulting with Columbus Wages & Overtime Attorneys.

 What is Overtime Pay?

 Most hourly workers are entitled to an overtime pay rate for each hour worked beyond 40 hours in a workweek.
 At times, certain employers violate the FLSA by paying overtime only based on a biweekly period (employee works 43 hours in one workweek, but 36 hours in the next workweek, but is only paid 79 hours at their regular hourly rate of pay – instead of 76 regular hours and 3 overtime hours).
 If your employer is not calculating overtime wages on a weekly basis, contact an Ohio Unpaid Overtime Lawyer.

 Some states have a daily overtime limit.
 The limit entitles employees who work for more than a set number of hours in a day to earn overtime.
 However, the daily overtime limit does not apply to the State of Ohio.